dsebastien/modernWebDevBuild/README.md

   * you can disable it by setting this option to false
 * browserSync
 	* Pass in browserSync options.
 See http://www.browsersync.io/docs/options/
+	* this should be defined like this: "browserSync": { // BrowserSync options }

 ## FAQ